qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 currency values, percentage values, etc).
 This can be used for example when setting text in a layout scale bar or fixed table...

-Formats are grouped in different categories:

-* :guilabel:`General`, the default setting, displays values as set in the parent widget properties or in the global settings
-* :guilabel:`Number`

-  * The value can be :guilabel:`Round to` a self defined number of
+Different categories of formats are supported.
+For most of them, you can set part or all of the following numeric options:

 * |checkbox| :guilabel:`Show thousands separator`
 * |unchecked| :guilabel:`Show plus sign`
 * |unchecked| :guilabel:`Show trailing zeros`

+But they can also have their custom settings.
+Provided categories are:

+* :guilabel:`General`, the default category, has no setting and displays values as set in the parent widget properties or using the global settings
+* :guilabel:`Number`

-    :guilabel:`Decimal places` or their :guilabel:`Significant figures`
+  * The value can be :guilabel:`Round to` a self defined number of :guilabel:`Decimal places` or their :guilabel:`Significant figures`
   * customize the :guilabel:`Thousands separator` and :guilabel:`Decimal separator`
 * :guilabel:`Bearing` for a text representation of a direction/bearing using: